Canon 500D vs Fujifilm X-Pro3

 Studio photographers will appreciate that the Fujifilm X-Pro3 (unlike the 500D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The X-Pro3 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 500D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 500D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 500D was succeeded by the Canon 550D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 500D and X-Pro3 can be found, respectively, in the Canon 500D Manual (free pdf) or the online Fujifilm X-Pro3 Manual.

 So what is the bottom line?
 Is the Canon 500D better than the Fujifilm X-Pro3 or vice versa?
 The listing below highlights the relative strengths of the two models.